So, you want to breastfeed but are worried that you will not have a large enough breast milk supply?

 It’s a concern for many moms out there.
 Here are the best ways to keep that breast milk supply up.

 The more you latch baby, the more milk your body will produce to adjust to the demand.
-We know it’s not practical to have Baby attached 24/7, but as often as you can is very important, especially in those first weeks when your establishing your milk supply.
+We know it’s not practical to have your baby attached 24/7, but as often as you can is very important, especially in those first weeks when your establishing your milk supply.
 Abbie says:

 “So, if and when you return to work, latch before you leave, upon arrival, all throughout the night, all through weekends and holidays.
 Direct stimulation should never be lost.” ~Smart Parenting

 Make Sure Latch is Efficient

-Sometimes it’s not that your milk supply is low, but that Baby is latched improperly and not getting enough to keep your production up.
+Sometimes it’s not that your milk supply is low, but that your baby is latched improperly and not getting enough to keep your production up.

 If milk is not effectively removed from the breast, then mom’s milk supply decreases.
 If positioning and latch are “off” then baby is probably not transferring milk efficiently. ~KellyMom